thepirat000/Audit.NET/README.md

 ### Global serialization settings
 Most of the data providers serializes audit events in JSON format.

+The default mechanism for serialization depends on the target framework of your application:

+- Targeting **.NET 5.0** or higher: The JSON serialization is done with Microsoft's `System.Text.Json` library.
+- Targeting lower framework versions: The JSON serialization is done with James Newton-King's `Newtonsoft.Json` library.

-You can change the default settings used for this serialization via the static property `Configuration.JsonSettings`.
+You can change the settings for the default serialization mechanism via the static property `Configuration.JsonSettings`.

-For example:
+For example, when using _Newtonsoft.Json_:

 ```c#
 Audit.Core.Configuration.JsonSettings = new JsonSerializerSettings()